TheGreyhounds/PART1_Integers/README.md

 an int unless necessary.

-Another thing; if you're math savy, you might have noticed that the maximum and minimum values of Java's primitve types are half of what their bit width might lead you to believe.
+Another thing; if you're math savy, you might have noticed that the maximum and minimum values of Java's primitive types are half of what their bit width might lead you to believe.
 2^(8) = 256, but why then is the maximum value of a byte 127?
 This is because all primitive integers in Java are signed;
 one bit at the beginning of each of the primitives is reserved for the sign of the number, 0 being positive, 1 being negative.
 Thus, 7 bits are used in a byte for holding a numerical value.
 This is